Krabi Travel Guide: Best Beaches, Islands & Things to Do

 • Local transport: Songthaews, taxis, scooter rentals, or rent a scooter in Thailand

 Booking excursions and agencies: Book popular tours online in advance, especially during high season, or use trusted agencies in Ao Nang, Krabi Town, or your hotel.
 For a more personal experience, look for small group or private tours.
 Always check reviews and licenses.
+Travel tip: Private boat tours are ideal for families or groups, letting you customize your trip and avoid crowds.

 Where to Stay?